russellballestrini/russell.ballestrini.net/content/2012-02-13-monoalphabetic-cipher-and-inverse-written-in-python.rst

 **The encrypted output:** ``Tasi si mj cmiw lokngch``

-We may also decrypt a message using the inverse_cipher, for example: "rmij'u uamu xyj"
+We may also *decrypt* a message using the inverse_cipher.

+For example: "rmij'u uamu xyj"

 .. code-block:: python